pirsch-analytics/docs/docs/integrations/wordpress.md

 To add the JavaScript snippet to your WordPress website, install the Insert Headers and Footers plugin.
 Navigate to the settings page of the plugin and paste the snippet into the `<header>` section and save.

-The snippet can be found on the settings page of your dashboard.
+The snippet can be found on the Settings page of your dashboard.

 ## Permalink Settings